joshuapaling/ruby-atm-microcourse/readme.md

 end
 ```

+** Tips for this step**

+To tell if an array is empty: `my_array.empty?`

+To tell if an array is not empty: `!my_array.empty?`

+To remove the first element off an array: `my_array.shift`.
+Eg, `[10, 20, 30].shift` results in `[20, 30]`

+If your function calls a sub-function, keep in mind that Ruby has no concept of 'pass by value'.
+Variables are always a reference to an object.

 ### Step 3/4 Discussion Points
 * How many lines did you have to change, going from 3 to 4?
 * What if we changed the available notes again (but still intentionally not dealing with the trickier case mentioned above)?
 Eg. $100, $20 and $10 notes - Could you do this in a single line?
 * Refactor your code so that you could change to $100, $20 and $10 notes, by changing a single line.
 * What is the most future-proof solution?

+## Extra Challenges

 ### Step 5a - Extra Challenge
 Let's tackle the tricker case we mentioned, where each note isn't necessarily a multiple of the next lowest note.
-We'll assume we have only $50 and $20 notes available - but we'll be mixing it up more in step 7, so try to keep your code future-proof!
-(Hint: Before writing any code, consider withdrawing $60 - what should it return?
-What process does it need to go through to arrive at that result?)
+For this step, we'll assume we have only $50 and $20 notes available - but we'll be mixing it up more later, so try to keep your code future-proof!

+**Hint:** Before writing any code, consider withdrawing the following amounts: $60, $80, $110, $160 - what should it return?
+What process does it need to go through to arrive at that result?
+What will your existing code try to do?
+Consider writing a brief solution in pseudo-code, first.

-*Note: to do this step, recursion is needed.
-If anyone is new to recursion, the teacher should explain using a simple 'count down from 10 recursively' example (Yes, you could do this with a loop instead, but that's not the point).
-Explain the problem of infinite nesting, and the need for an exit condition.*
+Note: This step could be solved with recursion.
+If you've never used recursion, you may like to ask a mentor about it. *(Mentors: you might like to use fibonacci as an example.
+Touch on the problem of infinite nesting, and the need for an exit condition.)*

 **Tests:** Replace the tests from the previous step with the tests below, and modify your code until these new tests pass.